Teaching boys is a joy. However, they often face real challenges in their learning? How can we help them to overcome those challenges?

 Of course, all boys are not the same.
 Children’s learning varies according to a number of variables including parent engagement with their learning and predisposition to learning.
 However, as the OECD makes clear, there are trends in boys’ learning that are of concern.

 Many leading educators have weighed in on the question of our boys’ education.
 Ms Jannine Webb is the Dean of Students – Senior School at Wesley College, in Perth.
-She monitors the academic progress of 600 boys.
+(1) She monitors the academic progress of 600 boys.
 She makes some interesting observations about the way the curriculum has changed and the way boys learn.
-Her comments come with the authority borne of a career spent in a number of different educational contexts, including all-girls education, all-boys education and co-educational schools.

 Dr Andrew Martin, Associate Professor of Educational Psychology at Sydney University says, “Too many boys labour under a very narrow view of what success is: marks, performance, the pecking order…Only a few kids can be at the top of a pecking order so students who have that narrow view cut themselves off from any possible success on a daily basis.”